 Flushing alcohol out of the body is different than the internal liver metabolism required to break it down ready for secretion.

-However, once the liver processes the alcohol there are some handy tips to rid the body of the remaining products.
+Once the liver processes the alcohol there are some handy tips to rid the body of the remaining alcohol.
 These tips will help to cleanse and purify the system post consumption: